satya200/rust-project/README.md

-# meta-rust
+# rust-practice
-This is use for store different types of rust program
+This is use for implement different types of rust program

 cargo build -v ==> to see the log

 xxd satya.db  ===> print file value in hexdump

+Run Below command in your command line to open rust book rustup doc --book

 Important Link:
 ----------------